AdaloHQ/docs/website/docs/docs/workflow/publishing.md

 - "version" property
 - "adalo" unique property

+Additionally, public components must have

+- "supportURL" property
+- "requiresThirdPartySubscription" property

+And paid components must have

+- "demoURL" property
+- "price" property

-See [package.json](/api-reference/configuration/package-json) for more information on these properties.
+See [package.json](/docs/configuration/package-json) and [adalo.json](/docs/configuration/adalo-json) for more information on these properties.